fuglede/linearassignment/README.md

     52(4):1679-1696, August 2016
     doi: 10.1109/TAES.2016.140952

-which in turn in based closely on Section 14.4 of
+which in turn is based closely on Section 14.4 of

     Rainer Burkard, Mauro Dell'Amico, Silvano Martello.
     Assignment Problems - Revised Reprint